Homefront (video game): Story

 In 2027, two years after the beginning of the Korean-American War and the beginning of the occupation, Robert Jacobs, a former United States Marine Corps combat helicopter pilot, is awakened in his apartment in Montrose, Colorado and ordered to a re-education camp in Alaska.
 Jacobs sees that the North Korean troops have seized control of the town, taking potentially valuable residents into custody and executing resisters.
-However, the bus carrying Jacobs is ambushed by American resistance fighters Connor (Tom Pelphrey), a former Marine, and Rianna (Hannah Cabell), a hunting expert, who lead him to Oasis, a resistance hideout founded by local state patrolman Boone Karlson (Jim T. Coleman).
+However, the bus carrying Jacobs is ambushed by American resistance fighters Connor Morgan (Tom Pelphrey), a former U.S. Marine, and Rianna (Hannah Cabell), a hunting expert, who lead him to Oasis, a resistance hideout founded by former policeman Boone Karlson (Jim T. Coleman).
 Boone, Connor, and Rianna are aware of Jacobs's background as a pilot and recruit him to help recover fuel for the scattered U.S. military forces.
 Boone initiates the operation with himself, Jacobs, Connor, Rianna, and Hopper (Joel de la Fuente), a Korean-American technical expert.

 The group plans to steal several tracking beacons from a school used as a labor exchange facility, with the help of their "inside man" Arnie (Scott Sowers).
 These beacons are to be placed on fuel trucks so they can be tracked and hijacked.
 However, Arnie betrays the team to protect his children, forcing the team to kill him and eliminate all camp forces.
 They discover a mass grave in the school's baseball field and narrowly escape Korean reinforcements by hiding among the bodies.